 Like any relationship, partnerships require work.
 For small businesses, the potential of every opportunity is worth the effort.
 Successful small business owners know how to build and maintain relationships.
 These relationships must be mutually beneficial so make sure to share, give and support.

-There is a 60/40 rules when it comes to collaborating with a larger business partner: Your partner will expect more from you, and you should expect slightly less back.
-Give 60 percent of your time and efforts, expect to get 40 percent of theirs in return3.
+There is a 60/40 rule when it comes to collaborating with a larger business partner: Your partner will expect more from you, and you should expect slightly less back.
+Give 60 percent of your time and effort and expect to receive 40 percent of theirs in return.
 Communicate frequently – set aside time to maintain your business relationships as you never know when opportunity will come knocking.